MSI Announce Two QD-OLED Monitors with a Massive 500Hz Refresh Rate

 VESA DisplayHDR 500 True Black certification

-Interestingly this new screen is listed as being certified under the VESA ‘DisplayHDR 500 True Black’ tier, a step up from the True Black 400 tier that OLED monitors have been certified under to date.
+Interestingly both of these new screens are listed as being certified under the VESA ‘DisplayHDR 500 True Black’ tier, a step up from the True Black 400 tier that OLED monitors have been certified under to date.
 This is achieved thanks to the new QD-OLED panel being used here, although we are pending some further information from Samsung Display on their latest technologies and generational improvements.

 As detailed in the VESA performance criteria here, the True Black 500 tier requires: